lioramilbaum/meetup-api/docs/index.rst

 ..
 Inline linking was needed here due to the apostrophe.

 meetup-api is a Python client for `Meetup's <http://www.meetup.com/>`_ RESTful `API`_.
 It is compatible with both Python 2 and Python 3.
-Currently only API Key authentication is available (OAuth is planned for a future release).
+OAUTH2 authentication is available.

 .. _user-docs: